eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.onewire/README.md

 It provides a `temperature`, a `humidity` and a `supplyvoltage` channel.
 The voltage input of the DS2438 is connected to a humidity sensor, several common types are supported (see below).

+The generic sensor with humidity and temperature using DS1923 chipset.
+It provides a `temperature` and `humidity` channels.

 It has two parameters: sensor id `id` and refresh time `refresh`.

 ### Multisensor with Voltage (`ms-tv`)